charlesreid1/charlesreid1.github.io/pelican/memo.md

 <s>Fix spacing between blog posts (a little too much).</s>

+<s>fix navbar links to be absolute urls</s>

+<s>fix charlesreid1 to be consistent</s>

+<s>fix publication dates</s>

 Check if responsive on phones.
 If not, add bootstrap to make it responsive.

 Fix Next button to be a bootstrap item.

-fix navbar links to be absolute urls

-fix charlesreid1 to be consistent

-fix publication dates

-remove any unused images from theme
+Remove any unused images from theme

-how to copy over the theme, and/or extricate the theme into its own repository, for re-use across sites/servers
+How to copy over the theme, and/or extricate the theme into its own repository, for re-use across sites/servers